-Each week, there are 2-3 assigned articles to read.
+Each week, there is an assigned article to read.
 There is also an online discussion forum where you can post questions or comments about any aspect of the course.
 All questions will be promptly answered by Dr. Allison.

 Downloadable course materials include the following pdf files: